Best Day Hiking Backpack: 2023 10 Top Models

 Best Lightweight Daypack

-It also has a total of 4 pockets, a hydration well, and a large central compartment that can easily accommodate a few extra layers, waterproofs, eats, drinks, and other essentials.
+It also has a total of 4 pockets, a hydration well, and a large central compartment that can accommodate a few extra layers, waterproofs, eats, drinks, and other essentials.

 Specs